Gechrist/NextJS---Imdb/README.md

+# IMDB NEXT.JS App

 ## OVERVIEW
-This is an IMDB like web app built with [Next.JS] (https://nextjs.org/) and TailwindCSS (https://tailwindcss.com/) and deployed on [Vercel](https://next-js-imdb.vercel.app).
-The data in use is provided thanks to APIs from [TMDB] (http://developers.themoviedb.org) and [imdb-api.com] (https://imdb-api.com).
+This is an IMDB like web app built with [Next.JS](https://nextjs.org/) and [TailwindCSS](https://tailwindcss.com/) and deployed with [Vercel](https://next-js-imdb.vercel.app).
+The data in use is provided thanks to APIs from [TMDB](http://developers.themoviedb.org) and [imdb-api.com](https://imdb-api.com).
 The pages are server side rendered.

 ## FEATURES
 - Top 10 movies in the Box Office.